Louis-DR/OmniCores-BuildingBlocks/sources/data/valid_ready/fifo/valid_ready_fifo.md

 ## Operation

-The valid-ready FIFO is a wrapper around the read-write enable FIFO that implements the valid-ready handshake protocol.
-It maintains an internal memory array indexed by separate read and write pointers.
+The valid-ready FIFO consists of three main components: handshake logic that implements the valid-ready protocol, a controller that manages pointers and status flags, and a simple dual-port RAM for data storage.

+The **handshake logic** derives enable signals from the valid-ready protocol.
+A write enable is generated when both `write_valid` and `write_ready` are asserted.
+A read enable is generated when both `read_valid` and `read_ready` are asserted.
+The `write_ready` signal is driven by the inverse of the `full` flag, providing inherent backpressure when the queue is full.
+The `read_valid` signal is driven by the inverse of the `empty` flag, preventing reads from an empty queue.

+The **controller** maintains separate read and write pointers, each with an additional wrap bit for correct full/empty detection.
+It generates the memory interface signals and calculates the status flags.
+The controller doesn't store any data, only control state.

+The **simple dual-port RAM** provides independent read and write ports with combinational reads, allowing the data at the read address to appear immediately on the read data output.

 For **write operation**, a write transfer occurs when both `write_valid` and `write_ready` are asserted (high) on the same clock rising edge.
-The `write_data` is stored at the location pointed to by the write pointer, and the write pointer is incremented.
+The controller directs the RAM to store `write_data` at the location pointed to by the write pointer, and the write pointer is incremented.
+When the queue is full, `write_ready` is deasserted, preventing write transfers and providing safety.

-For **read operation**, a read transfer occurs when both `read_valid` and `read_ready` are asserted (high) on the same clock rising edge.
-The `read_data` output continuously provides the data at the read pointer location, and after the transfer, only the read pointer is incremented to advance to the next entry.
+For **read operation**, the `read_data` output continuously provides the data at the read pointer location from the RAM.
+A read transfer occurs when both `read_valid` and `read_ready` are asserted (high) on the same clock rising edge.
+Only the read pointer is incremented to advance to the next entry.
+When the queue is empty, `read_valid` is deasserted, preventing read transfers and providing safety.

 If the queue is empty, data written can be read in the next cycle.
 When the queue is not empty nor full, it can be written to and read from at the same time with back-to-back transactions at full throughput.